JAGANNADH18/Portfolio/README.md

-## Hypefolio 🔥
+## Portfolio 🔥

-Hypefolio is a feature-rich portfolio website designed to showcase your projects and skills in a captivating way.
+Portfolio is a feature-rich website designed to showcase your projects and skills in a captivating way.
 Built with a tech stack of HTML, CSS, and JavaScript, this responsive portfolio ensures a seamless experience across devices.
 ## Demo

 https://harisahmad.netlify.app